jyanf/ReplayInputView--/docs/README.md

 Or we should call it a **window** now.
 To enable panels to displays more info as possible, we developed it to be a individual window using *D3DAdditionalSwapChain* technique.

-We also designed a gui system to manage expanded layouts functions through xml files, to make it more portable and flexible.
+We also designed a gui system — casually named as **layout+** — to manage expanded layout features through xml files, to make it more portable and flexible.
 Which means, it is even able to be customized if you like.

 To also enable object debug, mouse interface is introduced.
 You can select/deselect anchors in game screen using L/R buttons of mouse and then view its info through the debug window, just like players.